openconfig/featureprofiles/feature/gribi/ate_tests/ipv4_entry_test/README.md

             exist.
 Validate that FAILED error is received for all the 2 operations.
 Ensure that traffic to 198.51.100.0/24 is blackholed.
     *   Single IPv4Entry -> NHG -> NH with down interface
-        *   Install 198.51.100.0/24 to NextHopGroup containing next-hops that point to down interfaces, ensure that FIB_PROGRAMMED is returned.
+        *   Install 198.51.100.0/24 to NextHopGroup containing a NextHop that references (interface_ref) a down interface and override the destination MAC (mac_address), ensure that FIB_PROGRAMMED is returned.

 ## Config Parameter coverage